GriffithUniLibrary/advanced-data-wrangle-2/content/5-lesson.md

 This great [GREL cheat sheet](https://code4libtoronto.github.io/2018-10-12-access/GoogleRefineCheatSheets.pdf) from [code4lib Toronto](https://code4libtoronto.github.io/) has more details on building expressions using Regex.
 {% endcapture %}{% include card.md header="Add new columns using GREL & Regex" text=text %}

-See how this works below.
+See how this works in the video below.

-{% include figure.html img="ORRegex.JPG" alt="Using Regex" caption="Using Regex" width="100%" %}

-{% include button.md text="Watch the steps above on this video - Soon" link="" color="info" %}

 ------